Awesome

 DiTFastAttn: Attention Compression for Diffusion Transformer Models

-For models not yet supported by the latest APIs, you can run the examples in the scripts/ directory under branch legacy
+For users working with Pixart models, you can still run the examples in the scripts/ directory under the legacy

 <h2 id="cite-us">π Cite Us</h2>xDiT: an Inference Engine for Diffusion Transformers (DiTs) with Massive Parallelism